AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - write the panel inertial and position states as an output message
     - updated document to make use of RST format and specify module input and output messages
 - updated ``avsEigenSupport.h`` to add new methods ``eigenMRPd2Vector3d()`` and ``eigenC2MRP()``
-- updated :ref:`spacecraftPlus` to allow the attitude motion to be prescribed through an optional input message of type ``attRefMsg``.
+- updated ``spacecraftPlus`` to allow the attitude motion to be prescribed through an optional input message of type ``attRefMsg``.
 - fixed sign issue in :ref:`simpleSolarPanel`
 - support Vizard 1.6.0 scripting